ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

   vary depending on whether they are applied to key encapsulation or integrated encryption.
 When used for key encapsulation, authenticated KEMs offer little meaningful security benefit and may give a false impression of data origin authentication.

-* The PQ/T hybrid KEM in HPKE is not an authenticated KEM and is only compatible with HPKE's Base mode.
-Likewise, post-quantum
-  KEMs in HPKE do not support authentication at the KEM level, making them unsuitable for use in contexts that require authenticated KEMs.

 * Authenticated KEMs are susceptible to Key-Compromise Impersonation (KCI) attacks.
 If the sender's static private key is compromised, an attacker can generate ciphertexts that the recipient will accept as authentic, compromising message integrity.